Distilled Siamese Networks for Visual Tracking: Introduction

 \section{Introduction}

-Recent years have witnessed various approaches of Siamese network for visual tracking task because of their balance between accuracy and speed.
-The pioneering work SiamFC~\cite{bertinetto2016fully} proposed a simple yet effective tracking framework by designing a Siamese network for offline training to learn a metric function and convert the tracking task to template matching using the learned metric.
-This framework serves as an ideal {\it baseline} for real-time tracking since its simple architecture is easy to be combined with other techniques and the high speed of nearly 86 Frame-Per-Second (FPS) allows adding these skills to improve accuracy and simultaneously maintain real-time speed (30 FPS).
-Since then, many real-time trackers~\cite{valmadre2017end,guo2017learning,huang2017learning,zhu2017end,wang2018learning,he2018twofold,dong2018hyperparameter,wang2018sint++,dong2018triplet,yang2018learning,zhang2018structured,li2018high,zhu2018distractor} have been proposed to improve its accuracy through various of techniques.
-Along with this line, the recent tracker SiamRPN~\cite{li2018high, Kristan2018a} (the champion of VOT-2018~\cite{Kristan2018a} real-time challenge), achieved significant improvement of accuracy and high speed (nearly 90 FPS), by applying a Region Proposal Network (RPN) to directly regress the position and scale of objects.
-This method will likely become the next {\it baseline} to further promote real-time tracking, due to its high speed and impressive accuracy.
+Recent years have witnessed a significant increase {in Siamese-based tracking methods} due to their strong balance between accuracy and speed. {The pioneering work, SINT~\cite{tao2016siamese}, first introduced Siamese network to the visual tracking community, achieving promising tracking performance.
+Afterwards, SiamFC~\cite{bertinetto2016fully} introduced a simple yet effective tracking framework that makes use of offline training to learn a metric function.
+This learned metric is then utilized to convert the tracking task to that of template matching.} This framework serves as an ideal {\it baseline} for real-time tracking due to its simple architecture and high speed.
+As such, many real-time trackers~\cite{valmadre2017end,dong2018hyperparameter,dong2018triplet,li2018high,zhu2018distractor, Dong2021hyper, gao2019graph, choi2019deep,Lu2020Shrinkage} have been proposed as the extension of SiamFC, with improved accuracy.
+For instance, the recent tracker SiamRPN~\cite{li2018high, Kristan2018a} (champion of the VOT-2018~\cite{Kristan2018a} challenge), achieved significantly improved accuracy and high speed (nearly 90 FPS), by applying a Region Proposal Network (RPN) to directly regress the position and scale of objects.
+This method has the potential to likely become the next {\it baseline} for further promoting real-time tracking, due to its high speed and impressive accuracy.